PAAR-IT-GmbH/bidirectional-map/README.md

 | keys |  | *MapIterator* | Returns a new Iterator object that contains the **keys** for each element in the structure |
 | values |  | *MapIterator* | Returns a new Iterator object that contains the **values** for each element in the structure |

 ## Changelog

+* 3.0.0
+* Improved typings, strict mode
 * 2.0.0
 * Constructor rework, typing
 * 1.0.0
 * Initial release :tada:

 ## License